12/17/2023 Bikepacking Mauritania Day 131 : It made a difference to that one…

 If you were wondering what camels eat.
 Well, that is what they eat here.
 I have no idea what they eat in the Sahara.

 I gave out 6 fiche cards in the first 14 miles!
-I had been drafting off some trucks - 10mph into the wind solo….but 20 or even 30mph behind a truck.
+I had been drafting off some trucks - 10mph into the wind 20 or even 30mph behind a truck.
 Unfortunately, military checkpoints and closed pavement throttled my drafting.

 At one checkpoint, I had been drafting a truck.
 The police detained me, but not my wonderful wind blocking truck.
 Grrrr!
 I answered all the questions before he even asked, which made him seem to want to waste more of my time.
 Finally, I got frustrated and just bolted away.
 He already had my fiche and the answers to all the questions!
 They can’t chase you down because they don’t have a vehicle!
 I did catch my draft, but it was because the road was closed like this.
 Miles and miles of the road today were like this… where vehicles drove on the side of the road.
 I am guessing they are working on it? —